JetBrains/teamcity-documentation/topics/git.md

 </td>
 <td id="refresh-token">

-If a VCS root that fetches data from a GitHub, Bitbucket Server, Bitbucket Cloud Azure DevOps, or GitLab was configured using a TeamCity [connection](configuring-connections.md), refreshable tokens are enabled by default.
+If a VCS root that fetches data from a GitHub, Bitbucket Server, Bitbucket Cloud, Azure DevOps, or GitLab was configured using a TeamCity [connection](configuring-connections.md), refreshable tokens are enabled by default.
 Such tokens are short-lived providing more security than passwords or personal access tokens: the TeamCity server refreshes them automatically without sharing any related data with agents.